Welcome to Skating School in Tikkurila!

 Skaters who go to school

-If you join our Skating School in October 2022 you get the special offer for practices until the end of December:
+If you join our Skating School in the beginning of fall season the prices are:

-Additionally all the skaters pay the membership fee that is valid until April 30 th 2023.
+Additionally all the skaters pay the membership fee that is valid until April 30th 2024.

 You can enroll to any Skating School group all around the skating season here !